PowerBook 100: History

-Apple unveiled the PowerBook 100 on October 21, 1991, at the Comdex computer expo in Las Vegas, alongside two other models: the mid-range PowerBook 140 and high-end PowerBook 170.
 Both the promotional campaign and the product itself were successful.
 Apple set a target of selling over 200,000 units of the PowerBook within the first year, with peak demand anticipated in the initial three months following its release.
 By January 1992, Apple had already sold more than 100,000 PowerBooks, a milestone that was reached despite the product facing shortages in supply.
 Apple soon solved the supply problems, and the proceeds from PowerBook sales reached $1 billion in the first year after launch.
 Apple surpassed Toshiba and Compaq as the market leader in worldwide share of portable computer shipments.
 The PowerBook 100, 140, and 170 contributed greatly to Apple's financial success in 1992.
 At the end of the financial year, Apple announced its highest figures yet: $7.1 billion in revenues and an increase in global market share from 8% to 8.5%, the highest it had been in four years.